Electronic-Innovations/Remote-PI-Logging/README.md

           30 12 * * *  ./Remote-PI-Logging/Cleanup.py  >> removed.out

 This will perform a check at 12:30pm everyday to ensure the memory has more than 2Gb of space.
-See the Cronjob logging section for more information about the crontab
+See the Cronjob logging section for more information about the crontab.

 ### loggingGit.py

 This is the automated logging script.
 It has several section each have been separated into several subs scripts which are called from this main program.